 While it is possible to get residency in Monaco, getting citizenship in Monaco isn’t very easy.

-If you would like to get Monaco citizenship, you’ll need to have resided in Monaco for ten continuous years minimum.
+If you want to get Monaco citizenship, you must have resided in Monaco for ten continuous years minimum.
 At this point, citizenship isn’t guaranteed.

 Remember that you don’t technically need citizenship to stay or live in Monaco.
 You can stay there long-term with residency.

-If you are really wanting to get a second passport, there are other options.
-It might be a better option to get citizenship by investment in the Caribbean or citizenship by descent elsewhere if you can.
+If you really want to get a second passport, there are other options.
+It might be better to obtain citizenship by investment in the Caribbean or citizenship by descent elsewhere if you can.

 Living in Monaco can be a great option for expats.
 There are lots of things to do — and you won’t need to worry about feeling unsafe.

-The cost of living is expensive, but it matches the high quality of life.
+The cost of living is expensive but matches the exceptionally high quality of life.
 The Monaco population of high-worth individuals is accustomed to living a life of grandeur and luxury.

-If you want to find out how Monaco can be incorporated into your holistic tax plan, you can contact the Nomad Capitalist team.
+Want to find out how Monaco can be incorporated into your lifestyle and Plan B?